 Do not place any text closer than 1/8" (.125") from any finished edge.
 This is your "safe zone."
 If any element (important text or art) drifts outside of that safe zone, there is a chance that element could be trimmed.

-No Bleed – Your card file must include a bleed
+No Bleed – Your card PDF must include bleed

 A bleed is required.
 If your art does not bleed, include a white or black border (or a dominant card color) that will bleed to the edge.
 Make sure your bleed is 1/8" (.125") on all four sides and is built into the PDF.
 For example, for the U.S. Poker-sized cards (2.5" x 3.5") your final layout size should be 2.75" x 3.75" with the bleed.